fixbaatechnologies-beep/achievers-nest-homes/README.md

 - **Full ownership**: this code is yours.
 Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development
+"It's a React and TypeScript application built with TanStack Start, styled with Tailwind CSS, bundled with Vite, and deployed on Vercel."

 Prefer working locally?
 You need Node.js and npm — [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating).